floticerus/ten.js/README.md

 To keep the code as small and simple as possible, compatibility with Internet Explorer has been skipped, although it might work with IE10.
 If there is demand for compatibility, it may be included in the future.

 ## Contribute
-### CSS selectors
-ten.js is in dire need of a CSS selector engine.
-Minified filesize should be ~5-10kb, with performance on par with Sizzle and other CSS selector engines.
-It does not need to be as complete as the heavy-weights, but should cover most selectors that are commonly used.
-If you know of an engine which is fitting, or would like to help build our own, PLEASE get in touch.

 ### Performance testing
-My knowledge and patience with performance testing is limited.
 If you are at all interested in testing ten.js performance against other libraries (such as jQuery, jqMobi, Zepto, ExtJS, Prototype, etc), your help would be greatly appreciated.

 #Documentation